Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Anhangava

-Located just a short way form the city of Curitiba in Parana state, Anhnagava is a small friendly place to climb, on very good rock.
+Located just a short way from the city of Curitiba in Parana state, Anhangava is a small friendly place to climb, on very good rock.
 There aren't many routes though and nothing is longer than about 20m.
 However if you are in the area it is worth checking out.
 Pictured below one of the steeper routes at grade VII, the lower slab is a delicate grade V (about E1).

 Anhnagava is a small friendly place to climb, on very good rock.